jorendewachter/techdsc/Technological_Sovereignty_Green_Paper_V2.md

 	- It shall assess outcomes with particular attention to humanistic goals, quality of life, and workercentered perspectives, emphasizing the dignity and autonomy of workers.
 	- It shall require particular attention to barriers faced by marginalized workers and workers from traditionally excluded backgrounds.

-## 4. Free knowledge for democratic innovation - the role of Intellectual Property and education
+## Chapter 4.
+Free knowledge for democratic innovation - the role of Intellectual Property and education

 ### 4.1.
 What are the issues?